 The MyDevice is a rare early example of a smartphone.
 It was conceived and designed by

-Väänänen had developed an early prototype of the device and agreed a partnership with contract manufacturer Microcell and its founder
+Väänänen had developed an early prototype of the device and agreed to a partnership with contract manufacturer Microcell and its founder

 Jyrki Hallikainen.
 A subsidiary, MyOrigo, was formed to develop the MyDevice phone and quickly had over 100 employees.
 The first prototype was completed in early 2002 and offered a product with Internet browsing and downloadable apps.